dragnilar/WolvenKit-DX/README.md

 - Incorporates DevExpress' Windows Forms suite.
 This means it uses Direct X, Vector Skins, etc.
 - Improved loading times due to using DevExpress Splash screen instead of the original WolvenKit splash screen.
+- The splash screen is entirely different in appearance and also features a progress bar.
 - Consequentially, the old splash screen is no longer used.
 - Added a new icon for the app to help differentiate it from the regular Wolven Kit.
 - Added a new script editor feature, powered by Scintilla Net (the editor used by Notepad++).
 This is a work in progress.
 The goal will be to allow you to edit your scripts inside Wolven Kit DX with standard syntax highlighting and other common features.